iconify/documentation/documents/pages/index.md

 You can use Iconify with any icons.

 By default, Iconify includes over 60k free icons from various icon sets, including the most popular icon sets: Material Design Icons, FontAwesome, Bootstrap Icons, EmojiOne, Noto Emoji and many other icon sets.
+You can browse all icons by [clicking "Browse Icons" link in navigation](https://iconify.design/icon-sets/).

 [Sources section](./sources/index.md) explains where implementations (such as SVG framework or React component) get icon data, show various ways to retrieve icon data.